qualitypro/Geometry/README.md

 # Geometry
-A simple project demonstrating abstraction and encapsulation.
+<li>A simple project demonstrating abstraction and encapsulation.
-This project has no external imports and is written with pure Java language foundations.
+<li>This project has no external imports and is written in pure Java.